any-tdf/stdf/docs/mds/components/stepper/guide_en.md

-> Stepper uses the icon ri-subtract-line、ri-add-line, please ensure that the symbol.svg file in your project includes these icons.
+> Stepper uses the icon ri-subtract-line, ri-add-line, please ensure that the symbol.svg file in your project includes these icons.
 For details, please refer to [STDF-Guide-Icon](https://stdf.design/#/guide/icon).

 ## Usage scenarios